Robinthatdoesnotsuck/ClassesNotes/src/Web_development/Basics/Starting_on_web.md

 ## What do we do as engineers with this knowledge?

+*If you find the mistake in this section you get extra credit*

 Most of our work when we are involved in a web app we have three main tasks:

 - Maintaing the existing app